 Getting below the surface

-In the August issue of New Directions, George Austin was taking a swipe at Synod.
+Elsewhere in this issue of New Directions, George Austin is taking a swipe at Synod.
 I suppose he can afford to do so as he is no longer a member – and Synod did seem singularly unimpressed by the proposal that there should be a special constituency for retired clergy in future Synods.